heyitsshreya/TDS_Project_2/happiness/README (1).md

    - **Perceptions of Corruption**: Interestingly, high perceptions of corruption correlate negatively with the Life Ladder (-0.43), although it is less pronounced than other factors.
 It indicates that subjective views of governance impact overall life satisfaction.

 4. **Missing Values Analysis**:
-   - The dataset has several missing values, most notably in the ‘Healthy life expectancy at birth’ (63 missing), ‘Generosity’ (81 missing), and ‘Perceptions of corruption’ (125 missing).
+   - The dataset has several missing values, most notably in the â€˜Healthy life expectancy at birthâ€™ (63 missing), â€˜Generosityâ€™ (81 missing), and â€˜Perceptions of corruptionâ€™ (125 missing).
 Handling these through imputation or removal of rows could influence correlation outcomes significantly.

 #### Trends and Patterns
 - The significant correlations between GDP per capita, social support, and measures of wellbeing reinforce the notion that economic factors and social ties play a pivotal role in promoting happiness.